Just Add Tubes - High End Headphone Battle Part 2

 - Viva Egoista 845 tube amplifier 12,000 CHF

-- iPAD & Laptop with Roon Library
+- iPad & Laptop with Roon Library

-... but coffee first
+... but first coffee

-Let the engine warm up ...
+Let the engine warm up...

-There is (once more) agreement
+There is (once again) agreement

-Here are my personal impressions:
+Below are my personal impressions:

 Abyss 1266

-- more coherence, but largely collapsed sound stage
+- more coherence, but largely collapsed soundstage

 Valkyria